Speedy1985/p1monitor-docker/README.md

 ### P1Monitor - Docker version ###

-#
-# Note:  P1 Monitor can be download from https://www.ztatz.nl/p1-monitor/
+Note:  P1 Monitor image can be download from https://www.ztatz.nl/p1-monitor/
-#

 # Pre tasks before you can use the p1monitor-docker
 - Download last image from https://www.ztatz.nl/p1-monitor/